rjlovespy/Mindnote/README.md

 # Mindnote
-An application software that is an advanced version of Notepad
+An application software that is an advanced version of notepad.
+It provides some unique functionalities like word count while typing which no other pre-existing notepads provide.